Coffeephile/angular-phonecat-webpack-gulp/README.md

 #Extend version of the Angular Phonecat tutorial with added steps to include [webpack](http://webpack.github.io) and [gulp](http://gulpjs.com)

 I created this fork because I didn't know how to split up an Angular project in a nice way.
-I used [RequireJS](http://requirejs.org) [before](https://twitter.com/escapedcat/status/433160981426880512), but it always felt to complicated in a way.
+I used [RequireJS](http://requirejs.org) [before](https://twitter.com/escapedcat/status/433160981426880512) but it always felt too complicated in a way.

 I tried a cleaner approach in 3 steps:

 1. Just splitting files
 2. Adding [webpack](http://webpack.github.io) to combine splitted files
 3. Utilizing [gulp](http://gulpjs.com) to create a uglified build-file